 Online Academic Progress Reports

-Once admitted, you are required to review your personalized academic progress reports through online services; they are updated after each term.
+Once admitted, you are required to review your personalized academic progress reports posted to the Degree Candidate Portal available via online services; they are updated after each term.
 If you fail to track your remaining degree requirements, you might need to take extra courses and delay graduation.

 You can register for up to 16 credits in fall and spring, four credits in the January session, four credits in Harvard Summer School three-week sessions, and eight credits in Harvard Summer School seven-week sessions.
 You may seek approval to register for a maximum of 20 credits in a fall or spring term by submitting a course overload petition (there is no overload option for January or summer courses).

 Two-credit courses are considered half courses.
-If you complete a two-credit course and you want full course credit toward your ALB, you'll need to complete a second two-credit course.
-It is highly recommended that you complete the pair of two-credit courses in one academic year, as the second two-credit course may not be offered the following year.
+If you complete a two-credit course and you need full course credit toward an ALB requirement (e.g., to fulfill residency), you'll need to complete a second two-credit course.
+It is highly recommended that you complete the pair of two-credit courses in one academic year, as a second two-credit course in that requirement area may not be offered the following year.